By Melissa McLaughlin

 Gifts and Fruit on Display in Real Life

-However, this gift of music, like all talents and opportunities, was given to her by the Lord.
-She is simply giving back to the Lord what He first gave her.
-Though she is showered with compliments for her astounding musical talent, what really captures the hearts of the people is her loving, kind, patient and generous spirit.
+However, what really captures the hearts of the people is her loving, kind and generous spirit.
 These God-qualities, unlike her music skills, were not given.
 These qualities are the Fruit of the Spirit which grew in her heart as she remained attached to Christ.

 Talents are given.
 Gifts are given.
 Fruit is grown.